 If your child wants to sign up for dance, who pays for it?
 Some parents split extracurricular activities to the same percentages they split out-of-pocket medical expenses.
 Be sure to discuss this and get it included in the custody agreement.

-It should be determined and accounted for whomever is carrying the child on their health insurance in the child support calculation… but what about car insurance?
+It should be determined and accounted for whoever is carrying the child on their health insurance in the child support calculation… but what about car insurance?
 What about the cell phone bill?
 Is each parent responsible for half?
 Does the child have any responsibility in the matter and if so, what happens if the child misses a payment?

 Do you want all requests to change the regular schedule to be communicated via email?
 Do you only want to be contacted by the other parent between 9am and 5pm?
 These things may sound extreme, but in high-conflict situations, they can be extremely beneficial.